josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     ![Select Data Science Virtual Machine - Windows 2016](media/new-dsvm.png)

-2. Select Create on the bottom of the blade that follows
+2. Select Create on the bottom of the blade that follows.

     ![Select the create button at the bottom of the blade that follows.](media/create-resource-manager.png)

     Set the following configuration on the Basics tab:

-    - Name: Enter **LabDSVM**
+    - Name: Enter **LabDSVM**.

-    - VM disk type: Select **Premium SSD**
+    - VM disk type: Select **Premium SSD**.

-    - User name: Enter **demouser**
+    - User name: Enter **demouser**.

-    - Password: Enter **Password.1!!**
+    - Password: Enter **Password.1!!*

-    - Subscription: Select the subscription you are using for this hands-on lab
+    - Subscription: Select the subscription you are using for this hands-on lab.

-    - Resource Group: Select Create new, and enter **hands-on-lab** as the name of the new resource group
+    - Resource Group: Select Create new, and enter **hands-on-lab** as the name of the new resource group.

-    - Location: Select a region close to you
+    - Location: Select a region close to you.

     ![The Basics blade fields fields display the previously mentioned settings.](media/dsvm-basics-blade.png)

-3. Select **OK** to move to the next step
+3. Select **OK** to move to the next step.

-4. On the Choose a size blade, select an F8s size, or another one with at least 8 VCPUs and 16 GB RAM
+4. On the Choose a size blade, select an F8s size, or another one with at least 8 VCPUs and 16 GB RAM.

     ![Select an F8s size](media/dsvm-size.png)

-5. Choose **Select** to move on to the Settings blade
+5. Choose **Select** to move on to the Settings blade.

-6. Accept all the default values on the Settings blade, and select **OK**
+6. Accept all the default values on the Settings blade, and select **OK**.

-7. Select Create on the Create blade to provision the virtual machine
+7. Select Create on the Create blade to provision the virtual machine.

     ![The Create blade shows that validation passed, and provides the offer details.](media/dsvm-create.png)